sal55/langs/MCompiler.md

 RUN           Not an output, the program is run immediately in memory without generating any executable file.
 This allows M to be used
               like a scripting language, running programs directly from source code.

 RUNP          This interprets the PCL intermediate representation in memory without translation to native code.
+(This has fallen into
+              disuse and may be buggy.)

 PCL           A dump of the IL as textual source code.
 This can be processed by the separate PC application.
+(That product is deprecated.
+              For BB v8, the PCL dump does not form a viable source format anyway; it is only for viewing.)

 C             Single C source file represents the entire program.
 No headers are generated.
 No headers are used in the file.
               Not all M programs can be transpiled as some features are not supported.
 Requires 64-bit C compiler; some features need gcc extensions.